Dining at OHIO

-Meal plans prices vary according to the style of the plan and the number of meals per week.
+Meal plan prices vary according to the style of the plan and the number of meals per week.

 With the exception of the Flex plans, meal plans are priced according to the same basic principle as insurance; we realize that a certain percentage of meals will not be eaten, just as insurers know that not everyone with insurance will file a claim.
 If every student ate every meal or was entitled to a refund, the cost of the meal plans would be substantially higher.